ruijaulino/ruijaulino.github.io/_posts/2026-06-29-perf_track.md

 $$ \bar s < \frac12\mu_S $$

 In the long run, persistent performance below roughly half of expected edge becomes strong evidence that the signal is gone.

+Given the defined alternate hypothesis $H_0$ as a gaussian centerd at zero with the same covariance as $H_1$, in the limit o many steps, this is just a choice of the closest normal.